MostAwesomeDude/construct/docs/bitwise.rst

   can use regular Structs inside BitStructs.
 * BitStructs are embeddable.

-  .. seealso:: The :func:`~construct.macros.EmbeddedBitStruct` macro.
+.. seealso:: The :func:`~construct.core.EmbeddedBitStruct` macro.

 * Byte-Aligned - The total size of the elements of a BitStruct must be a multiple of 8 (due to alignment issues)